theabolton/abcdb/README.rst

   OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-All included code (e.g. CSS or ./manage.py) is licensed under similar non-copyleft licenses.
+Any code included from other sources (e.g. CSS or ./manage.py) is licensed under similar non-copyleft licenses.
 See the file
 `LICENSES <https://github.com/smbolton/abcdb/blob/master/LICENSES>`_ for more information.